Martin-Cuellar/schedulePlanner/README.md

 A planner based on the typical 9-5 work hours that allows the user to save notes which will be placed in a past, present and future format.

-## CodeQuiz
-#module-4-challenge

-## Description

-A functioning quiz that allows the user to compare scores with one another.

 ![schedule planner ](https://user-images.githubusercontent.com/118318413/212504613-21c3c323-fdd1-45db-94fd-7a6bb12eb56e.png)